Tonga 0–22 Australia: Reaction

-Australian coach Farina described the win as "embarrassing" and called on the OFC to review the competition format.
-Tonga coach Gary Phillips questioned the need for Australia to call up so many European-based players saying, "All up if you combine the total monetary worth of the Socceroos, and divide it by five then you have the total economy of Tonga."
+Frank Farina described the win as "embarrassing" and called on the OFC to review the competition format.
+Tonga coach Gary Phillips questioned the need for Australia to call up so many European-based players saying, "All up if you combine the total monetary worth of the Socceroos and divide it by five, then you have the total economy of Tonga."

-Gordon Strachan, John Aloisi's manager at Coventry City condemned FIFA and Soccer Australia for letting Australia select his striker.
+Gordon Strachan, John Aloisi's manager at Coventry City condemned FIFA and the Australian federation for letting Australia select his striker.
 Strachan was quoted in the Coventry Telegraph, "I am angry with FIFA for letting this situation occur and angry with the Australian FA but there is nothing we can do.
 We have already appealed to people's decency but that has not worked."
 He pointed out that other Australian players, including regular Australian captain Paul Okon and goalkeeper Mark Schwarzer, were allowed to play in English football while he was denied Aloisi's services.

 Rangers manager, Dick Advocaat was already angry about losing two of his players, Craig Moore and Tony Vidmar, but was especially critical of Farina saying, "It says enough about the stupidity of the situation when a team is winning 22–0 and the annoying thing is that the Australian manager clearly does not need all of his overseas players to win a game like that."
 Like Strachan, he noted that several regular first-choice players were allowed to continue playing in England.
 Responding to Advocaat's criticism, Farina was unrepentant saying, "Dick from Rangers has had his say and I am sure Dick has got his problems" and "Dick can blow as much wind out of his mouth as he likes, but it's not changing."

 Australian soccer writer Michael Cockerill wrote in The Sydney Morning Herald after Australia's subsequent 31–0 win over American Samoa wrote, "[f]ifty-three goals in two games.
 The record books torn to bits.
 It is too late to end the carnage this time around, but there should be no repetition in four years."